kit-matan/magcalc/README.md

 ```
 $ python3 KFe3J/disp_KFe3J.py
 ```
 You have to run **disp_---.py** first to generate and store a matrix to a .pck file.
-The folder **pckFiles** contains auxillary files used to stored matrices and calculated intensity
+The folder **pckFiles** contains auxillary files used to stored matrices and calculated intensity.

+One has to edit **spin_model.py** for a different system.

 ### Issues:
   - The code uses SymPy for symbolic manipulation and it can be very slow for a large system.
 For example, it takes about 1 hour (on *iMac 5K 27-inch 2020 3.6GHz 10-Core Intel Core i9 with 32GB RAM*) to generate a matrix for **&alpha;-Cu<sub>2</sub>V<sub>2</sub>O<sub>7</sub>** with 16 spins in a magnetic unit cell.
   - **Calculations can be very slow for a large matrix** even with *multiprocessing*.
-  - One has to edit **spin_model.py** for a different system.